-43. As discussed under element B.1, out of Guernsey's 27 treaties, five treaties currently contain a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017), as amended by the Action 14 final report (OECD, 2015b), allowing taxpayers to submit a MAP request to the competent authority of either treaty partner.
-As was also discussed under element B.1, five of the remaining 22 treaties have been modified by the Multilateral Instrument to include such equivalent, and another two will, upon entry into force, be modified or superseded by the Multilateral Instrument to allow taxpayers to submit a MAP request to the competent authority of either treaty partner.

-44. Guernsey reported that it has introduced a bilateral consultation or notification process that allows the other competent authority concerned to provide its views on the case when Guernsey's competent authority considers the objection raised in the MAP request not to be justified.

-45. In this regard, Guernsey's MAP guidance contains a clear statement that if Guernsey's Competent Authority does not consider the MAP request to be justified, it will implement such process with the other competent authority which will allow the other party to provide its views on the case.
+- 37. As discussed under element B.1, out of Guernsey's 26 treaties, one treaty currently contains a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention as changed by the Action 14 final report, allowing taxpayers to submit a MAP request to the competent authority of either treaty partner.
+As was also discussed under element B.1, two of the remaining 25 treaties have been modified by the Multilateral Instrument to include such equivalent, and another five will, upon entry into force, be modified or superseded by the Multilateral Instrument to allow taxpayers to submit a MAP request to the competent authority of either treaty partner. - 38.
+Guernsey reported that it has introduced a bilateral consultation or notification process that allows the other competent authority concerned to provide its views on the case when Guernsey's competent authority considers the objection raised in the MAP request not to be justified. - 39.
+In this regard, Guernsey's MAP guidance contains a clear statement that if Guernsey's Competent Authority does not consider the MAP request to be justified, it will implement such process with the other competent authority which will allow the other party to provide its views on the case

-47. Guernsey reported that in the period 1 January 2016-31 March 2019 its competent authority has for none of the MAP requests it received decided that the objection raised by taxpayers in such request was not justified.
-The 2016-18 MAP statistics submitted by Guernsey show that one case was closed with the outcome of "objection not justified", but this decision was made by a treaty partner, not by Guernsey's competent authority.

-48. One peer provided input that one case mentioned above was closed with the decision of "objection not justified" by its competent authority.
+- 40. Guernsey reported that since 1 January 2016 its competent authority has for none of the MAP requests it received decided that the objection raised by taxpayers in such request was not justified.
+The 2016-18 MAP statistics submitted by Guernsey show that one case was closed with the outcome of "objection not justified", but this decision was made by a treaty partner, not by Guernsey's competent authority. - 41.
+One peer provided input that one case mentioned above was closed with the decision of "objection not justified" by its competent authority.
 Other peers provided no specific input in relation to element B.2.